mikuro39/Cat-Fighter-Game/README.md

 ## User Stories

-- As a user, I want to be able to customize my cats
+- As a user, I want to be able to customize my cats by changing their name and size
 - As a user, I want to view my cat inventory
-- As a user, I want to be able to collect rare characters
+- As a user, I want to be able to collect cats with different rarities
 - As a user, I want to be able to collect multiple cats and add it to my inventory of cats
-- As a user, I want to be able to use items to upgrade
+- As a user, I want to be able to use items to upgrade my cats' stats during battles
-- my cats in battle